ThatFatPat/CyberChallenge0x02/README.md

 ## Closing Words
 Thank you for taking the time to read through this write-up.
 I hope this has been informative and helpful in understanding how to solve this challenge, and the concepts behind it.

-**ALL OF THE PRESENTED SOLUTIONS ARE AVAILABLE AS PYTHON3 SCRIPT ON THE REPOSITORY**
+**ALL OF THE PRESENTED SOLUTIONS ARE AVAILABLE AS PYTHON3 SCRIPTS ON THE REPOSITORY**

 For any questions, you're always welcome to contact me at idoshav@gmail.com